opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Using-PERT-View.md

 The color of each node in the diagram is dependent upon the underlying job's current job status, as indicated below:

-- Green - Indicates the underlying job has a status of [Finished     OK]{.skd-job-statuses}.
+- Green - Indicates the underlying job has a status of Finished OK.
-- Black - Indicates the underlying job has a status of [Cancelled]{.skd-job-statuses}. -   Magenta - Indicates the underlying job has a status of [Skipped]{.skd-job-statuses}. -   Orange - Indicates the underlying job has a status of [Missed Start Time]{.skd-job-statuses}.
+- Black - Indicates the underlying job has a status of Cancelled.
+- Magenta - Indicates the underlying job has a status of Skipped.
+- Orange - Indicates the underlying job has a status of Missed Start Time.
-- Red - Indicates the underlying job has a status of Failed. -   Gray - Indicates the underlying job has a status of Qualifying. -   Turquoise - Indicates the underlying job has a status of Held.
+- Red - Indicates the underlying job has a status of Failed.
+- Gray - Indicates the underlying job has a status of Qualifying.
+- Turquoise - Indicates the underlying job has a status of Held.

 Tooltips are available for Status and Alert icons within nodes in the diagram.